spark3dp/spark-iOS-SDK/Spark-sdk-demo/README.md

 1. Download the sample apps from https://github.com/spark3dp/authentication-samples and copy the Objective C folder.

-2. Locate the AppDelegate.m file in the Objective C folder and change the following:
+2. Locate the AppDelegate.m file in the Objective C folder and change the following:<br>
     Under - (BOOL)application: didFinishLaunchingWithOptions:

 	Set appKey to the App Key provided when you registered your app on the Spark developers' portal.<br>